kubernetes/website/docs/concepts/configuration/overview.md

   That is, if you're specifying an image with other than the `:latest` tag, for example `myimage:v1`, and there is an image update to that same tag, the Kubelet won't pull the updated image.
 You can address this by ensuring that any updates to an image bump the image tag as well (for example, `myimage:v2`), and ensuring that your configs point to the correct version.

-**Note:** you should avoid using `:latest` tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.
+  **Note:** You should avoid using `:latest` tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.

-- To work only with a specific version of an image, you can pull an image by its digest (SHA256).
+- To work only with a specific version of an image, you can specify an image with its digest (SHA256).
 This approach guarantees that the image will never update.
 For detailed information about working with image digests, see [the Docker documentation](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier).

 ## Using kubectl